Police Investigating ‘Swatting’ Call at Marjorie Taylor Greene’s Georgia Home

 Local authorities in Rome, Georgia are investigating a “swatting” incident that occurred at the home of Rep. Marjorie Taylor Greene early Wednesday morning.

-A police report obtained by The Daily Beast said the mysterious caller behind the “swatting,” a term used to describe when armed police are called erroneously to a house on purpose to a home to cause chaos, claimed “a male” had “been shot five times in a bathtub” at Greene’s residence.
+A police report obtained by The Daily Beast said the mysterious caller behind the “swatting,” a term used to describe when armed police are called erroneously to a house on purpose to cause chaos, claimed “a male” had “been shot five times in a bathtub” at Greene’s residence.

 Police arrived on the scene around 1 a.m. and found no one that had been shot.